-The sheer joy of writing sustains me through good times and bad, allows me to discover things I didn’t know, to work out problems I’m too immature to handle yet, to feel love and gratitude in an often unlovable, ungracious world.
+The sheer joy of writing sustains me through good times and bad, allows me to discover things I didn’t know, to work out problems I haven’t figured out how to handle yet, to feel love and gratitude in an often unlovable, ungracious world.
 I like lending this out in teaching.
-A practical person, I like teaching people how to sell what they write.
+I believe that in order to learn one must do, and I believe whole-heartedly in the Goddard model of learning to write by studying the writing of others.
+A practical person, I also feel it’s important to teach people how to sell what they write.
 I crave the freedom of working on a novel in obscurity, and I enjoy the restrictions inherent in writing a villanelle, or a play, or a screenplay.
-I love inventing people and deeds, and I love working my own life into a character’s, so that I can deny that I ever personally thought or did such things.
+I love inventing people and deeds, and I love stepping into the shoes of characters that are difficult and familiar.
 I teach from the experience of almost thirty years of daily fighting and flying with my talent and my shortcomings and the infinite possibilities inherent on a blank page.
 I like engaging in dialogue over new work.
-I ask students to read constantly in order to find out how other writers handle certain things.
-I encourage a habit of writing to form.
 I know the psychology of being a writer as well as structure and form, and enjoy sharing this as well.
 I like helping writers get over the fear of revision, find inspiration, and see all the fantastic possibilities in their ideas.
 I love narrative and I love busting narrative.
-I love the stage picture and all the elements of performance that one can bring into an evocative piece of theatre.
+I love the stage picture and all the elements of performance that one can bring into an evocative piece of theatre or poetry.
 If I have a static philosophy, it’s something like, as Roethke put it, “…I learn by going where I have to go…”